zeoflow/material-elements/docs/getting-started.md

 To use it:

 1. Open the `build.gradle` file for your application.
-2. Make sure that the `repositories` section includes Google's Maven Repository `google()`.
+2. Make sure that the `repositories` section includes Maven Repository `google()`.
 For example:

     ```groovy